 She knew my position now, hiding behind a brick pillar – possibly the only shotgun-proof shield in the whole restaurant.
 “Maybe your nose needs blowing …” she muttered, cackling to herself as she cycled the shotgun again.

 I just needed a few more seconds.
 I took a gamble, and vaulted over the next row of tables.

-Clearly Linda’s zeal for customer service was matched by her attention to health and safety hazards.
-My ankle collided with a trolley full of dirty crockery, and I hit the ground hard.
-A deluge of ceramics shattered around me with a volume that seemed to rival Sister Mary’s twelve-gauge.
+Clearly Linda’s zeal for customer service was matched by her attention to health and safety.
+My ankle collided with a trolley full of dirty crockery; I hit the ground hard.
+A deluge of ceramics shattered around me with a volume that rivalled Sister Mary’s twelve-gauge.
 I landed in a heap, with my hand still inside my coat and leftover bolognese sauce across my face.

 I felt my gun through the fabric of my coat.
 Sister Mary approached me unhurriedly; I had lost my cover and she saw no reason to pass-up an opportunity to gloat.
 She fed more shells into her shotgun as she advanced.
 Shredded serviettes fluttered down around her like makeshift confetti.
 She seemed to tower over me; another echo of school.
 She chambered another round.